Kamala Harris wants America to turn protest into policy. Is she the one to make it happen?

 “There's an expectation from our community that we would try to do something from the inside, not knowing what the challenges are,” Keesee said.

-“At some point in your career you realize you can only affect change so much because you do bump up against the system and you bump up against culture, and you’re only one person,” she said.
+“At some point in your career, you realize you can only effect change so much because you do bump up against the system and you bump up against culture, and you’re only one person,” she said.

 The protests sparked by the killings of Ahmaud Arbery, Breonna Taylor, George Floyd and Rayshard Brooks are not only about these tragic incidents.
 They are the latest in a parade of black death at the hands of law enforcement and white vigilantes, stretching back centuries in America.
 The past month has been the latest chapter in the Black Lives Matter era that began in 2014 with the killing of Michael Brown in Ferguson, Mo.